 Robot integrators have discovered the best suppliers of quality components allowing for less overall maintenance needs and a long lasting robot system.
 This is mutually beneficial to the customer and integrator because robot demand is high and robot integrators do not want to be fixing failed system components such as cameras, sensors, or cabling.

 In conclusion, there is more than “just the numbers” that figure into whether to use a robot integrator.
-Most times, you actually end up spending less money and a lot less time by benefiting from the in-depth knowledge of a robot integrator.
+Most times, you actually end up spending less money and a lot less time by benefiting from their in-depth knowledge.
 Certainly, having an integrator work with you on your first system will give you a quick start.
-This allows you to make better “Robot Integrator vs In-House” decision on future robot cells.
+This allows you to make an educated decision on future robot cells.

 **These are benefits that Motion Controls Robotics, as an exclusive FANUC robot integrator, have discovered over the years of working and speaking with customers.
 We cannot promise that all integrators and robot manufacturers offer the same experience.